oracle/bpftune/FEATURE_PLAN.md

 ### congestion tuner
- - tuner counts retransmissions keyed by remote IP, and if we see a lot of retransmits in the last hour to a remote host, we apply BBR on connection setup to ensure we do not over-estimate congestion (and thus under-estimate link capacity) (tested)
+ - tuner counts retransmissions keyed by remote IP, and if we see
+   >3% retransmission for a connection to a remote host, we apply BBR on connection setup to ensure we do not over-estimate congestion (and thus under-estimate link capacity) (tested)